oda-hub/hugo-odahub/content/_index.md

 ## Ontology

 We will describe here the simplest elements of the ontology, which are necessary for workflow annotation.
+We will **not** go into details about how to define various constrains and relations on/between things here.

 **Ontology** describes relations between some **things**, **terms** (represented as [RDF URIs](https://www.w3.org/TR/rdf11-concepts/#dfn-iri)). **URI** can look like a URL, e.g. https://odahub.io/ontology/sources/Mrk421 (the URL may or may not be leading to a real location, although it generally should).
 The **URI** can be also shortened, assuming a namespace prefix: